The Ricci curvature on simplicial complexes

-\footnote{ This work was supported by the Research Institute for Humanity and Nature [Director-General’s Discretionary Budge].\\ 2010 \textit{Mathematics Subject Classification}.
-Primary 05C50; Secondary 53C21 .\\ Keywords; Simplicial complex, Dual graph, Ollivier's Ricci curvature, Eigenvalue of Laplacian. }
+\footnote{ This work was supported by the Research Institute for Humanity and Nature (Director-General’s Discretionary Budge) and JSPS KAKENHI(21K13800).\\ 2010 \textit{Mathematics Subject Classification}.
+Primary 05C50; Secondary 53C21 .\\ Keywords; Simplicial complex, Ollivier's Ricci curvature, Eigenvalue of Laplacian. }